LEGION OF THE UNLIVING I

 First Appearance: Avengers I#131 (January, 1975)

-History: (Avengers I#131)- Following a clash with the Avengers, Kang the Conqueror and his alternate future counterpart, Rama-Tut, were left hurtling through the timestream.
+(Avengers I#131) - Following a clash with the Avengers (@ Giant-Size Avengers I#2), Kang and his alternate future counterpart Rama-Tut were left hurtling through the timestream.
 Kang was rescued by Immortus, the ruler of Limbo and self-styled master of time, who also imprisoned Rama-Tut.
-Immortus decided to help Kang attack the Avengers, and Kang then told Immortus he had already done so using non-powered historical figures, failed, and that the event had been wiped from time.
-Kang suggested using a similar strategy, but explained that it would be best to summon and control superhumans.
-Moreover, Kang summoned superhumans who were believed dead in the present time, in order to increase the Avengers' fear.
+Immortus decided to help Kang attack the Avengers; but Kang informed Immortus that he (Immortus) had already done so using non-powered historical figures and failed, an event that had been wiped from time (@ Avengers I#10).
+Kang instead suggested using a similar strategy, but explained that it would be best to summon and control superhumans; moreover, Kang wanted to use superhumans who were believed to be dead in the present time, in order to increase the Avengers' fears.

-Kang first summoned the Frankenstein Monster from 1898.
-He next summoned Wonder Man, who would serve as both a powerful physical foe and a psychological weapon against the Vision.
+Using Immortus' time technology, Kang first summoned the Frankenstein Monster from 1898.
+He next brought forth Wonder Man, who would serve as both a powerful physical foe and a psychological weapon against the Vision.
 In order to threaten the Vision physically, Kang also summoned the original Human Torch.
-Seeking to capture Mantis, Kang brought forth the kung-fu master Midnight to match her skills.
-In order to provide a random element, Kang selected the Flying Dutchman's Ghost.
+Seeking to capture Mantis, Kang brought forth the martial arts master Midnight to match her skills.
+In order to provide a random element, Kang selected the Flying Dutchman's Ghost, a creature who was already from beyond the grave.
 Finally, Kang summoned Baron Heinrich Zemo, whom Immortus had allied with in his previous battle with the Avengers.
-Immortus then suggested to Kang that he trap the Avengers in the Labyrinths of Limbo to further disorient the team.
-Kang agreed, beamed the Avengers to random locations in the maze, and then promptly trapped Immortus alongside Rama-Tut.
+Immortus suggested to Kang that he trap the Avengers in the Labyrinths of Limbo beneath his castle, to further disorient the team; Kang agreed, then promptly trapped Immortus alongside Rama-Tut.
+Kang next transported the Avengers to separate random locations in the maze, and sent his Legion after them.

-Meanwhile, Midnight encountered Mantis, who knocked him to the floor and fled with M'nai in pursuit, sensing the villain's "dead" nature.
+Meanwhile, Midnight encountered Mantis, who sensed the villain's "dead" nature and knocked him to the floor; then she fled, with M'nai in pursuit.
 Iron Man and Hawkeye found one another, and were in turn found by Kang, Zemo, the Torch, and Wonder Man.
-As they clashed, Iron Man sent Hawkeye to find the others.
-Unfortunately, this allowed Kang to blast Iron Man while the Torch slipped up behind him.
-Using his flame to its fullest, the mind-controlled Torch fused Iron Man's life-sustaining armor, leaving the Avenger dead on the ground.
+As they clashed, Iron Man sent Hawkeye to find the others; unfortunately, this distraction allowed Kang to blast Iron Man while the Torch slipped up behind him.
+Using his flame to its fullest, the mind-controlled Torch fused Iron Man's life-sustaining armor, leaving the Avenger dead on the floor.

-(Giant-Size Avengers#3)- Still elsewhere, the Flying Dutchman's Ghost found Mantis and the Vision, and destroyed himself in a near-fatal assault on the synthezoid.
-Mantis attempted to help the Vision, and was attacked again by Midnight, who, like all the others, had slipped Kang's control and now intended to kill his enemy.
-Despite M'nai's use of weaponry this time, Mantis was able to render him unconscious with a hold.
-While she battled the kung-fu fighter, though, the Frankenstein Monster carried the Vision to the Human Torch.
-The Torch had also broken Kang's control.
+(Giant-Size Avengers I#3) - Mantis attempted to help the Vision, but was attacked again by Midnight, who had slipped Kang's control and now intended to kill his enemy.
+Despite M'nai's use of weaponry this time, Mantis was able to render him unconscious; but while she battled the martial arts assassin, the Frankenstein Monster carried the gravely injured Vision to the Human Torch--the Torch had also broken free from Kang's control.
 Similarly, Zemo finally began asserting himself against Kang, who cowed the Nazi with threats.
-Even worse, Thor discovered Iron Man's body, and swore vengeance against Kang.
+Even worse, Thor discovered the deceased Iron Man's body, and swore vengeance against Kang.

-At this point, Immortus arrived.
-Explaining that time stands still in Limbo, he simply revived Iron Man with a gesture, and then restored the Vision.
-Finally, Immortus sent all the Legion members except the Torch back, restored and without memory of the battle, to the moments of their deaths (though Hawkeye had to convince him to restore Zemo).
-Immortus then allowed the Torch and the Vision to remain and learn their mutual origin.
+At that point, Immortus arrived and explained that time stood still in Limbo, so he simply resurrected Iron Man and the Ghost with a gesture, and then restored the damaged Vision back to normal.
+Finally, with the exception of the Torch, Immortus sent all the Legion members back to the moments prior to their deaths, physically restored and without memory of the battle (although Hawkeye had to convince him to restore the protoplasmic Zemo back to human form).
+Immortus allowed the Torch and the Vision to remain and learn their mutual origin.

 Comments: Legion of the Unliving idea created by Steve Englehart and Roy Thomas.